sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 46. NEXT TASK
 After STATE-01 becomes VERIFIED:
-HERO-01 — Inspect the existing hero implementation and define the exact modification boundary.
+HERO-01 — Inspect the existing Hero implementation and define the exact modification boundary.
 HERO-01 must be explicitly assigned before implementation begins.
 No agent may begin HERO-02 or any later task while HERO-01 is active.